paulcbauer/apis_for_social_scientists_a_review/README.md

  &#8594; [Let us know!](mailto:mail@paulcbauer.eu) :email:

 ## Why to contribute
-* First of all: learn about a variety of different APIs and gain useful knowledge about what applications are out there :bulb:
+* *First of all*: learn about a variety of different APIs and gain useful knowledge about what applications are out there :bulb:
-* Second, put your own work out there :eye_speech_bubble:
+* *Second*, put your own work out there :eye_speech_bubble:
       * Generally, this review provides an easily accessible way to show others what you have been up to
       * Your name will appear as one of the contributors and of course as the main author for the corresponding chapter
       * Add references of your own or your colleagues' work to the "social science examples" section each chapter contains

 ## How to contribute